Breast Revision Surgery With Sydney Plastic Surgeon Dr Choy

 - Suitable placement of nipples and areolas

-In situations where your breasts are sagging, you may be advised to undergo a breast lift as part of your breast revision surgery.
+In situations where your breasts are sagging, a breast lift may be part of your breast revision surgery.
 It’s important during consultation to provide Dr Choy with your medical history, including allergies, ongoing medications, previous surgeries, mammogram results and family history.
-The consultation will assist you in making important decisions:
+The consultation will assist you in making important decisions, such as:

 - Saline or silicone implants

-- The implant shape and feel: smooth, textured, tear-drop or round
+- The implant shape and feel: teardrop or round, smooth or textured

-- Utilising the previous implant scar, or creating an alternative one
+- Utilising the previous implant scar or creating a new incision

 - Implant placement: above or below the muscle or positioned in a neosubpectoral pocket